Dalgius/folium/README.md

 # Portfolio Pulse

-This is a Next.js application built with ShadCN UI, Tailwind CSS, and TypeScript.
-It helps you track your assets and watch your portfolio grow.
+A Next.js application to track your assets and watch your portfolio grow.

 ## Getting Started

 First, install the dependencies:
 ```bash
 npm install
 ```